This page has been automatically translated. Please refer to the page in French if needed.

 Update on Covid-19 vaccination

-Vaccination against Covid-19 is recommended every year in the fall for people aged 65 and over.
-Anyone who wants to be vaccinated, even if they are not part of the target, can receive a dose of vaccine.
+Vaccination against Covid-19 is recommended every year starting in the autumn, especially for people aged 65 and over.
+Anyone wishing to be vaccinated, even if they are not part of the target, can receive a dose of vaccine.

 Covid-19 vaccines are supported in 100% by the Health Insurance.